JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 To automatically enable relocatability follow [Pkg.jl's Best Practices](https://pkgdocs.julialang.org/v1/creating-packages/#Best-Practices), i.e.
 do not assume that your package code ends up in a writeable or stable location.
-Instead, utilize existing tools like Artifacts.jl, Scratch.jl or Preferences.jl to make your package self-contained, immutable and relocatable.
+Instead, utilize existing tools like Artifacts.jl, Scratch.jl or Preferences.jl to make your package self-contained, immutable, and relocatable.

-Usage of non-relocatable packages continues to work as before.
+The usage of non-relocatable packages continues to work as before.
 Attempting to relocate such a package should only occur re-precompilation overhead.

 Pitfalls for relocation:
 - Usage of `@__DIR__, @__FILE__` 'burns' absolute paths into package images.
  In general, avoid absolute paths or relative paths outside the package's root directory.
 - Anything else?